rh-mobb/aro-workshop-content/aro-content/ops/2-1-upgrades.md

     This manifest will schedule an upgrade to 4.10.39 for 1 day from now, allow nodes which are blocked by PodDisruptionBudgets to drain for 60 minutes before a drain is forced, and sets a capacity reservation so that workloads are not interrupted during an upgrade.

+1. Once created, we can see that the update is pending by running the following command:

+    ```bash
+    oc describe upgradeconfig.upgrade.managed.openshift.io/managed-upgrade-config -n openshift-managed-upgrade-operator
+    ```

+    The output of the command will look something like this:

+    ```bash
+    Spec:
+      PDB Force Drain Timeout:  60
+      Capacity Reservation:     true
+      Desired:
+        Channel:   stable-4.10
+        Version:   4.10.36
+      Type:        ARO
+      Upgrade At:  2022-11-14T18:23:16+00:00
+    Status:
+      History:
+        Phase:    Pending
+        Version:  4.10.39
+    Events:       <none>
+    ```

+1. Next, let's use that information to populate a manifest for the Managed Upgrade Operator to use.
+To do so, run the following command:

+    ```yaml
+    cat <<EOF | oc apply -f -
+    apiVersion: upgrade.managed.openshift.io/v1alpha1
+    kind: UpgradeConfig
+    metadata:
+      name: managed-upgrade-config
+      namespace: openshift-managed-upgrade-operator
+    spec:
+      type: "ARO"
+      upgradeAt: $(date -u --iso-8601=seconds --date "+1 day")
+      PDBForceDrainTimeout: 60
+      capacityReservation: true
+      desired:
+        channel: "stable-4.10"
+        version: "4.10.39"
+    EOF
+    ```

+    This manifest will schedule an upgrade to 4.10.39 for 1 day from now, allow nodes which are blocked by PodDisruptionBudgets to drain for 60 minutes before a drain is forced, and sets a capacity reservation so that workloads are not interrupted during an upgrade.

-3. Once created, we can see that the update is pending by running the following command:
+1. Once created, we can see that the update is pending by running the following command:

     ```bash
     oc describe upgradeconfig.upgrade.managed.openshift.io/managed-upgrade-config -n openshift-managed-upgrade-operator